learn-co-curriculum/cssi-prework-string-methods/README.md

 ```

 ##User Input
-In Python, if you want to get text from a user, you can use the raw_input()/input() function, depending on your Python version.
+In Python, if you want to get text from a user, you can use the raw_input() or input() function, depending on your Python version.
 To check your version, just type `python --version` into the command line.
 You will get something like 'Python 3.X.X or Python 2.X.X'
 * input() is for Python version 3 and higher
-* raw_input is for Python versions lower than 3
+* raw_input() is for Python versions lower than 3
 Let's try it out!
 For python 3+: